-A key date is a coin that is usually the last to be purchased for a coin collection because the date or the date and mint mark combination is exceptionally rare or hard to find.
-It is usually one of the most expensive coins in the series that you are collecting and one that most collectors need to complete a particular coin collection.
+A key date coin is a coin that is usually the last coin purchased for a coin collection because the date or the date and mint mark combination are exceptionally rare or hard to find.
+It is often one of the most expensive coins in the series that you are collecting and one that most collectors need to complete a particular coin collection.

 What Makes a Particular Coin a "Key Date"

 The initial mintage of a particular date and mint mark combination of a coin is what makes a coin a key date.
-As coins come flowing off of a coin press they are all considered uncirculated.
-This is the starting point for the possibility of a coin that was minted in the early 1800's surviving until today.
+As coins come flowing off of a coin press, they are all considered uncirculated.
+This initial production is the starting point for the possibility of a coin that was minted in the early 1800s surviving until today.
 The lowest mintage coins are usually considered the key dates.
 However, this may not always be the case.
-As coins are placed into circulation some of them may be lost or melted for the intrinsic value of the precious metal contained in the coin.
+As coins are placed into circulation, some of them may be lost or melted for the intrinsic value of the precious metal contained in the coin.

 A low mintage coin with a low survival rate doesn't always necessarily mean that it will be the key date for the series.
-For example, it will be easier for you to find an 1886 Liberty Head nickel in Proof-63 (with a mintage of 4,290) then the same year in uncirculated condition MS-63.
-The proof coin is selling for approximately $650, while the uncirculated coin is selling for over $3,000.
+For example, it will be easier for you to find an 1886 Liberty Head nickel in Proof-63 (with a mintage of 4,290) then the same year in MS-63 uncirculated condition.
+The Proof coin is selling for approximately $650, while the uncirculated coin is selling for over $3,000.
 This is mostly due to the fact that very few people try to assemble a collection of Proof Liberty Head nickels and therefore, demand for them is very low.

 Conversely, take the popular Lincoln penny where demand for all dates and mint marks is very high.
 For example, the 1914-D Lincoln cent (with the mintage of 1,193,000) in uncirculated MS-63 condition sells for over $3,000.
 Remember, there was over 1 million of them made, but demand by collectors drives the price to extreme limits.